ThomasRooney/grunk/README.md

 Grunk essentially manually accesses the undocumented plug.dj API backend, using an authentication cookie that can either be automatically stolen from google-chrome or provided as a 'cookie.dat' file in the same directory.
 It'll then use the information provided to work out the file link for the original source file, and then stream it to a ffplay instance as it downloads.

+Grunk should work on both OSX and Linux based systems, assuming the dependencies are provided.

 dependencies
 ====